kinow/autosubmit/docs/source/usage/configuration/new_job.rst

     SELECT_MEMBERS = SIM*[1] # Enables the dependency of member BB.
 While AA, CC and DD won't be linked

+* EXCLUDED_CHUNKS (optional): With this parameter, you can prevent the generation of jobs for a list of chunks.

+* EXCLUDED_MEMBERS (optional): With this parameter, you can prevent the generation of jobs for a list of members.

 For jobs running in HPC platforms, usually you have to provide information about processors, wallclock times and more.
 To do this use: